Member | Established: 1970 | Member since 1977

 Based on the results of QA reviews, the Licensing Committee has the power to refer matters to ICATT’s Investigations Committee as needed.
 ICATT has been disseminating reports on the reviews available from the ACCA and has been coordinating training sessions based on deficiencies discovered in the review process.

 ICATT’s Annual Reports are available to the public via its website, which includes the results of QA reviews.
-As detailed in the 2020 Annual Report on Audit Monitoring Visits since 2009, 256 audit monitoring visits have been conducted.
 ICATT reports that due to the COVID-19 pandemic, on-site monitoring visits were not conducted between the end of March 2020 and May 2020.
 However, on April 9, 2020, ICATT initiated a remote monitoring process with the intention of informing its member firms of this process to commence reviews.
 Remote reviews generally took much longer than on-site monitoring visits, which resulted in only 11 visits being completed in 2020 as opposed to what was originally planned (17 firms).
 Despite the country experiencing another wave of COVID-19 from May to August 2021, onsite reviews commenced again, and ICATT completed 22 audit monitoring visits that year.

 As of the date of this assessment, ISQM 1 and ISQM 2 are adopted.
-ICATThas been proactive in implementing these standards.
+ICATT has been proactive in advancing implementation of these standards.
 ICATT provides training on ISQM 1 and ISQM 2 to support its members, including small and medium-sized practitioners.
-This training is also extended to members who have received unsatisfactory practice monitoring reports, aiming to enhance their understanding and application of these quality management standards.
+This training is also extended to members who have received unsatisfactory practice monitoring reports, aiming to enhance their understanding and application of the quality management standards.

 Current Status: Sustain